covscript/covscript/docs/SDK.md

 - `cs::invoke` on a non-callable now throws `cs::lang_error` (previously
   `cs::runtime_error`) to match script-level semantics.
 Note that `cs::lang_error` does not derive from `std::exception`.
-- `constant` declarations and `case` labels whose value contains a script function or method are now rejected at compile time (previously the value was silently folded into the token arena, creating an arena↔function cycle).
 - `process_activation` removed.
 Callers of `callable::call()` from native
   code must now hold their own `process_run_scope`.
 Extension DLLs share the host's thread-local slot via the accessor — reads and writes are